smchowdh/ConcurrentKeyValueStore/README.md

 </table>

 ## Tests Implementation Details

-In order to simulate testing functionality in embedded-ready environments multiple design features were made.

 ### DelayProvider
 I have chosen to artificially create delay to simulate searching for data and copying memory into/from the store to thoroughly test race conditions and concurrency capabilities in an embedded environment.
 For multithreaded tests, the delay provider is set to delay based on the timer in **main.delay.TestDelayProvider.java** When using the production delay, the function is a no-op resulting in no added delay to production code.